btihen/btihen_dev/content/posts/elixir/elixir_1.17_priorizied_algorithms/index.md

 This works just fine, but is relatively complex (to read).
 Worse yet, in the case of an error, we have to recover and pass an [].
 This means these `chained` methods are dependent on each other (coupling).

-## Reverse With (decoupled)
+## Pessimistic With (decoupled)

-My colleage [Gernot Kogler](https://www.linkedin.com/in/gernot-kogler-075513162/), suggested a cool way to decouple and simplify these prioritized matching logic - using a **reverse** `with`.
+My colleage [Gernot Kogler](https://www.linkedin.com/in/gernot-kogler-075513162/), suggested a cool way to decouple and simplify these prioritized matching logic - using a **pessimistic** `with`.
 Using it to guide the failed cases and dropping out with success.

 This was a new and surprising use of `with`, I had always used to match the happy path and not the failure path, but this creates a simple, clean and effective logic, that is easy to read _(except I like to add the unnecessary `else` to see the possible returns in the main function)_.